kpluas21/GeekText/README.md

 # GeekText
 A RESTful API for a fictional online bookstore, GeekText using Django and written in Python

+Make sure you have python , pip , and django already installed.
+I won't go over that here as there are plenty of resources that teach that.

 * #### Run It
     Fire up the server using this one simple command:
     ```bash